 Short stature Reduced length in the bones of the upper limbs, lower limbs and/or trunk Achondroplasia, growth hormone dysfunction

-Players with an intellectual impairment have a restriction in intellectual functioning and adaptive behavior that affects conceptual, social, and practical adaptive skills required for everyday life.
+Players with an intellectual impairment or autism have a restriction in intellectual functioning, communications and adaptive behavior that affects conceptual, social, and practical adaptive skills required for everyday life.
 This impairment must be present before the age of 18

 How to apply for classification